appsec.fyi

 Date Added Link Excerpt

-2026-04-29 NEW 2026Firefox using advanced AI to find fix browser security flaws beginner AIFirefox is employing advanced AI to proactively identify and address browser security vulnerabilities.
+2026-04-29 2026Firefox using advanced AI to find fix browser security flaws beginner AIFirefox is employing advanced AI to proactively identify and address browser security vulnerabilities.
 This innovative approach aims to streamline the process of finding and patching flaws, enhancing user security.
 By leveraging AI, Firefox can potentially detect a wider range of issues more efficiently than traditional methods.
 The goal is to create a more secure browsing experience for all users by staying ahead of potential threats. → msn.com

 2026-04-24 2026Claude Mythos discovered 271 vulnerabilities in Firefox news Bug BountySecurity researcher Claude Mythos identified an extensive 271 vulnerabilities within the Firefox browser.
 The details of these discoveries were shared via a linked article, highlighting a significant security audit conducted by Mythos.
 No bug bounty payout amount was specified in the provided content. → secnews.gr